willroberts/poeapi/README.md

 Have a patch or a new feature?
 [Open a pull request][Pull Request]

 ## To Do
-1. Add DNS caching with container/ring.
+1. Expand and clean up DNS caching.
 1. Improve test coverage and documentation.
 1. Open source the repo to enable GoDoc and Go Report Card.
 1. Add TravisCI to get a build passing badge.